BASICS is Effective

 To make an appointment, call Counseling at 802-443-5141

-BASICS includes 1 – 2 meetings with a counselor or nurse and an online self-report questionnaire.
+BASICS includes an online self-report questionnaire and a meeting with a counselor, or nurse.
 Information is gathered about the student’s alcohol consumption pattern, personal beliefs about alcohol, perception of social alcohol norms on campus, and family history.
-The student receives a personalized feedback report that they review with the nurse/counselor, including information about how to reduce future risks associated with their alcohol use as well as local resources for assistance.
+The student receives a personalized feedback report that they review with a counselor, or nurse.
+The feedback will include information about how to reduce future risks associated with their alcohol use as well as local resources for assistance.

-Some students may be required by a dean or coach to complete BASICS.
-Since BASICS is completely confidential, only with the student’s permission may a dean or coach be informed that the student completed the assessment.
-No specific information in the assessment will ever be shared.
+Some students may be required by a Commons Deans, or coaches to complete BASICS.
+Since BASICS is completely confidential, only with the student’s permission (Authorization to Release Attendance for BASICS Assessment) may a dean or coach be informed that the student completed the assessment.
+Parton Counseling does not share any specific information regarding BASICS assessment.

 For more about BASICS, see Linda Dimeff et al. Brief Alcohol Screening and Intervention for College Students (BASICS): A Harm Reduction Approach.
 NY: Guilford, 1999.

 Adapted from BASICS -- Brief Alcohol Screening and Intervention of College Students.
 Washington, DC: U.S. Department of Health and Human Services.